 - Taking half of the curriculum means half of the exposure to students and faculty.
 It is a density control measure that still allows Trevecca to pursue a higher number of face-to-face classes.

-- Most colleges and universities that are offering on-campus classes this fall are moving a majority of those classes to online delivery.
-The 7-7 strategy allows us to offer all traditional undergraduate courses in person in a manner that ensures the health and safety of students and faculty members.
+- Most colleges and universities that are offering on-campus classes this year are moving a majority of those classes to online delivery.
+The split schedule strategy allows us to offer all traditional undergraduate courses in person in a manner that ensures the health and safety of students and faculty members.

 - Should a second wave a COVID-19 force us to move to online instruction, this plan will help ease the stress of managing your entire course load online.
 You’ll be able to focus on half the curriculum at a time—and your professors will only carry half their load as well.

 Because COVID-19 is a new virus and information regarding the response changes often, we must prepare for a number of scenarios.
-The COVID-19 Task Force and sub-committees have worked to develop a number of contingency plans based on situations or circumstances that may affect the Fall 2020 semester.
+The COVID-19 Task Force and sub-committees have worked to develop a number of contingency plans based on situations or circumstances that may affect the 2020-2021 academic year.

-- The University has adjusted the academic calendar to allow the semester to end before a predicted second wave of COVID-19 and implemented the 7-7 plan to create flexibility in delivery options, allow for greater social distancing in classroom settings and more.
+- The University has implemented the split schedule strategy to create flexibility in delivery options, allow for greater social distancing in classroom settings and more.

 - We will continue to monitor all guidelines and recommendations of local, state and federal health officials.

-- University officials are examining isolation and quarantine capabilities, health care and treatment options, testing procedures and back-up providers and vendors.
+- University officials have examined and made plans regarding isolation and quarantine capabilities, health care and treatment options, testing procedures and back-up providers and vendors.

-- We are continuing to invest in the work of the Center for Innovative Instruction as they help faculty member develop robust digital learning plans.
+- We are continuing to invest in the work of the Center for Innovative Instruction as they help faculty members develop robust digital learning plans.